build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

 touch providers.tf variables.tf outputs.tf main-account.tf environment-accounts.tf
 ```

 When terraform is executed in a directory, it will concatenate all the `.tf` files, and determine the dependency graph for you.
-Each of the files we just created has a specific purpose - while you could put everything in a single file, it is easier to find specific parts of the infrastructure if it is grouped in a file specific for what it is for.
+Each of the files we just created has a specific purpose - while you could put everything in a single file, it's easier to find specific parts of the infrastructure if it's grouped in a file specific for what it's for.
 The files are:

-- **providers.tf:** Where we configure Terraform, and all the providers we are going to use for infrastructure (AWS, GitHub).
+- **providers.tf:** Where we configure Terraform, and all the providers we're going to use for infrastructure (AWS, GitHub).
 - **variables.tf:** Any variables that we want to use in our infra - grouping them in a file makes it easier to manage them.
-- **outputs.tf:** Some values from our infrastructure are useful in other places, e.g. when we get to DNS, we will construct an output for the command to update the NS servers for our custom domain that you can copy & paste into CloudShell.
+- **outputs.tf:** Some values from our infrastructure are useful in other places, for example when we get to DNS, we will construct an output for the command to update the NS servers for our custom domain that you can copy & paste into CloudShell.
 - **main-account.tf:** All the infrastructure inside our main account.
-- **environment-accounts.tf:** Creates the base environment accounts, and any infrastructure we want to control from the main account, e.g. IAM roles to allow users to switch to the accounts.
+- **environment-accounts.tf:** Creates the base environment accounts, and any infrastructure we want to control from the main account, for example IAM roles to allow users to switch to the accounts.

 Add the following to the `providers.tf` file, changing the S3 bucket name to the one you used earlier for the state files: